ITHit/WebDAVServerSamplesTypeScript/README.md

 `node Program.js`

-Now open a web browser and navigate to http://localhost:3000.
+Now open a web browser and go to http://localhost:3000.